Click the links below to start your 2019 application or check your application status in the Admissions portal

 - Social sciences, including U.S. History (2 years)

-The requirements for admission to Southern Connecticut State University are intended to ensure that students offered admission are adequately prepared for the academic program and will benefit significantly from their total college experience.
-Students are admitted without regard to age, sex, race, color, creed, sexual preference, national origin, or disability.
+The requirements for Freshman admission to Southern Connecticut State University are intended to ensure that students offered admission are adequately prepared for the academic program and will benefit significantly from their total college experience.
+Students are admitted without regard to age, sex, race, color, creed, sexual orientation, national origin, citizenship or disability.

 In order to submit an application for admission to Southern, complete the following online:

-- A personal essay is required within the online application form
+- An essay or personal statement is required within the Common Application.

-- Pay the non-refundable $50 application fee (payable online by Mastercard, Visa, Debit, or Discover)
+- Pay the non-refundable $50 application fee (payable online by debit card, credit card or e-check)

 Application Fee Waiver: A waiver of the admissions application fee is authorized for any financially needy student, who (A) has taken the SAT I test using the SAT Fee Waiver; or (B) is a participant in CONNTAC-EOC or an equally recognized educational entity; or (C) is a participant CSU-sanctioned special access program such as CONNCAP or Upward Bound; or (D) in the opinion of the university president or designee has special circumstances.
 Per Connecticut Board of Regents 12/18/14.
 For more information please contact the Admissions Office.

-These remaining items must be submitted to Office of Admissions, 131 Farnham Avenue, New Haven, CT 06515:
+These remaining items must be submitted to Office of Admissions, Wintergreen Building, 501 Crescent Street, New Haven, CT 06515:

 - 1 letter of recommendation from a teacher or school counselor

-- Official standardized test score report from SAT or ACT
+- Official standardized test score report from ACT or SAT (Reading/Writing + Math; Essay

 - Allow 3-4 weeks for submitted documents to be received and processed by the Admissions Office.

-- If you plan to enroll as a full-time student, a non-refundable $200 confirmation deposit is required to reserve an enrollment spot at SCSU (the first step of the online “Next Steps”)
+- If you plan to enroll as a full-time student, a non-refundable $200 confirmation deposit is required to reserve your enrollment spot at Southern.

 If you are interested in receiving credit for high school AP exams, please review Advanced Placement.
 Official score reports must be sent to Undergraduate Admissions.